Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 • Language support: Alert1 offers assistance in 190 languages and nonverbal protocol for those with hearing loss.
 An Alert1 operator will have an interpreter ready whenever you call.

 • Cancel anytime: With Alert1, you aren’t tied to a contract.
-If you decide to cancel in the middle of a multimonth service plan, Alert1 offers a prorated refund, or you can donate your remaining months to a low-income individual or veteran.
+If you decide to cancel in the middle of a multimonth service plan, Alert1 offers a prorated refund.
+Alternatively, you can donate your remaining months to a low-income individual or veteran.

 Cons About Alert1

-• No lifetime warranty: The company does not offer a lifetime warranty, but it does offer a limited warranty for defective devices.
-For additional coverage, I would recommend adding the Advantage Plan in case of accidental damage or loss.
+• No lifetime warranty: The company does not offer a lifetime warranty.
+They will replace the On-the-Go button or In-the-Home unit free of charge if the system malfunctions.
+For additional coverage, I would recommend adding the Advantage Plan, which covers accidental damage or loss.

-• Myriad options: With six systems and over 20 different add-ons and accessories to choose from, I could see why making a selection could be overwhelming.
-Fortunately, Alert1’s customer service can help guide you in the right direction.
+• Myriad options: With five systems and lots of add-ons and accessories to choose from, making a selection could be overwhelming.
+Fortunately, Alert1’s customer service team can guide you in the right direction.

 Alert1 provides a wide range of high-quality medical alert systems.
 As an added bonus, Alert1 makes it easy to set up a payment plan or cancel your service and get a prorated refund if you’re unhappy with the service.
-However, Alert1 medical alert systems don’t have a very big in-home coverage range compared to many competitors.
-And without a lifetime warranty, you could be on the hook to replace products out of pocket.
-So, if you want to compare Alert1 to other providers, take a look at our picks for the best medical alert systems below.
+Alert1 medical alert systems don’t have a very big in-home coverage range compared to many competitors, however, and without a lifetime warranty you could be on the hook to replace products out of pocket.
+If you want to compare Alert1 to other providers, take a look at our picks for the best medical alert systems below.

 SeniorLiving.org Rating: